kevinzhuang01/project_leaders_2025/_profiles/michaeljantz.md

   allows applications to view and manage heterogeneous resources directly as well as a high-level interface with tools and facilities to manage memory resources automatically, without requiring changes to application software.
+desired: We are searching for students that enjoy programming and are particular interested in systems topics, such as operating systems, compilers, and/or memory allocators.
+  Experience with or interest in tools and analyses for monitoring and understanding program behavior is also desired.
+email: mrjantz@utk.edu
 ---

 ## Additional Information